Waray people: Traditions

 Many Waray traditions can be traced to pre-colonial times.
 For example, Waray-Waray Cha-Cha from the Old Spanish Cabecera, the Kuratsa Dance, or Kuratsa de Mayor is a very popular traditional dance of the Waray-Waray at many social gatherings, especially weddings.
 It is very common throughout Samar.
-Initially thought to have originated from the la cucaracha (cockroach dance) of Mexico, it was later confirmed by the National Commission for Culture and the Arts that the dance was indeed indigenous Waray in origin, not Mexican.
-The dance depicts a courtship dance which exemplifies the movements of the rooster and the hen, which were prized commodities for the indigenous Waray people.
+Initially thought to have originated from the la cucaracha (cockroach dance) of Mexico, it was later confirmed by the National Commission for Culture and the Arts that the dance was indeed Waray in origin, not Mexican.
+The dance depicts a courtship dance which exemplifies the movements of the rooster and the hen, which were prized commodities for the Waray people.
 Traditionally, the dance is played together with a rondalla or a live string band.
 The music used for the dance is complex, having a wide variety depending on the wishes of the musicians.
 In some cases, the rondalla also sings while the performers dance to the music.

 In Waray tradition, a sarayaw or social dancing event is never complete without the kuratsa.
 The dance is so integral to Waray culture that it is also exhibited in birthdays, weddings, baptisms, and even political and sports events.
 Traditionally, the dance area for the dancers are leveled, and not elevated, so that the spectators may surround them, whether the location is indoor or outdoor.
 To begin the dance, the parag-adu (the person who pairs the dancers) calls out the dancers first.
 The pairs then proceed to the paseo.
 The first dance move begins with the siki-siki (foot steps) or the tinikud-tikud (heel steps).
 Both of which are extremely rapid steps that keep both foot near each other.
 The couple who dances the Kuratsa are showered with money by the people around them.
 Both dancers afterwards wave their arms sideways or a little overhead, arms together or in alteration.
 Afterwards, the men will perform the sarakiki step, a rapid vibrating step performance that depicts the agility of the rooster.